petertwigg/petertwigg.github.io/school-of-knowing.md

 * You are mentally and physically healthy (please email if you have any questions or doubts)
 * You are willing to disclose any medication or recreational drugs you take (treated in the strictest confidence)
 * Once you start you commit to attending classes regularly unless you decide to withdraw
-* You commit to completing homework as required prior to the next class (Discussions are completely confidential)
+* You commit to completing homework and practices as required prior to the next class (Discussions are completely confidential)

 #### Tuition:

-* £/$/€ 25.00 paid monthly in advance or equivalent in local currency.
+* £/$/€ 25.00 paid monthly in advance or the equivalent in your local currency.

 #### Registration: